Scenario 22B

 Corridor

-Many playtesters missed an optional but important moment here, where a rebel with an RPG salutes the player through a window, foreshadowing the final arena.
+Many playtesters missed an optional but important moment here, where a rebel with an RPG salutes the player through a window, foreshadowing his presence later on in the level.

-To fix this, I reworked the corridor layout, added a downward slope to block the player’s line of sight, improved the window’s framing, lighting, and trigger placement.
+I added a downward slope to block the player’s line of sight, improved the window’s framing, lighting, and trigger placement.

 After these changes, playtesters consistently noticed the event.